dexpresso-protocol/zk-core/README.md

 ### verifying
 `snarkjs groth16 verify ../ceremony/verification_key.json good_public.json good_proof.json`

-The output should be something like this
+The output should be something like this:

 `[INFO]  snarkJS: OK!`